WH: Downed Drone May Not Be Recovered From Black Sea

 Antonov after the meeting said the drone "deliberately and provocatively was moving toward Russian territory with transponders turned off."

-American officials have stressed the United States would continue to fly over international waters in the area.
+U.S. officials have stressed that the United States would continue to fly over international waters in the area.

 © 2023 Thomson/Reuters.
 All rights reserved.